Eating Disorder

 Presentations to the GP and assessment

-First presentation for many people with eating disorders will be in primary care setting.
-Assessment and diagnosis however can be complicated because of complex histories, incomplete descriptions due to inability or reluctance of the person to share their information, symptoms being secondary to other psychiatric/medical conditions or symptoms failing to meet full criteria for anorexia nervosa, bulimia nervosa and binge eating disorder.
+First presentation for many people with eating disorders will be in the primary care setting.
+Assessment and diagnosis, however, can be complicated because of complex histories, incomplete descriptions due to inability or reluctance of the person to share their information, symptoms being secondary to other psychiatric/medical conditions or symptoms failing to meet full criteria for anorexia nervosa, bulimia nervosa and binge eating disorder.

 The SCOFF questionnaire (Morgan et al. 1999), below, is a useful brief screening tool that can assist the clinician to identify the presence of an eating disorder.

-• Have you recently lost more than ONE stone in a 3 month period
+• Have you recently lost more than ONE stone in a three month period?

 A more detailed assessment should include: